BradLarson/GPUImage/README.md

   - *excludeCircleRadius*: The radius of the circular area being excluded from the blur
   - *excludeCirclePoint*: The center of the circular area being excluded from the blur
   - *excludeBlurSize*: The size of the area between the blurred portion and the clear circle

+- **GPUImageBoxBlurFilter**: A hardware-accelerated 9-hit box blur of an image

 ### Blending modes ###